dylhack/mcauth/README.md

 # MCAuth
 For linking your Minecraft and Discord account together.
 MCAuth is for Minecraft server owners to allow the right players in their Discord to play on their server.
-MCAuth uses authentication codes which allows players to linek their accounts with ease.
+MCAuth uses authentication codes which allows players to link their accounts with ease.

 ## Requirements